Ad-Deen/Automated-Pond-Cleaning-project/README.md

 ### Project Motive

-Marine pollution poses a significant threat to ecosystems, and this project seeks to provide an innovative solution for cleaning pond surfaces.
+Marine pollution poses a significant threat to ecosystems, and this project seeks to provide an innovative solution for cleaning floating film wastes on the pond surface autonomously.
 By automating the process, we aim to contribute to the preservation of aquatic life and the overall health of pond ecosystems.

 ### Project Features